disespubli/WooCommerce-Shortcodes-Kit/README.md

 Included:

-	-> Let you show on any page or post the user purchase order with a simple shortcode: [my_orders] -> Let you show on any page or post the user downloads with a simple shortcode: [my_downloads] -> Let you show on any page or post the total products count that you shop have: [my_products] -> Let you show on product summary the total sales/downloads product count, without shortcode!
+	-> Let you show on any page or post the user purchase order with a simple shortcode: [woo_orders_list] -> Let you show on any page or post the user downloads with a simple shortcode: [woo_downloads_list] -> Let you show on any page or post the total products count that you shop have: [woo_total_products_counter] -> Let you show on any page or post the global sales/downloads counter with a shortcode:[woo_global_sales] -> Let you show on product summary the total sales/downloads product count, without shortcode!
 	-> Safe Uninstall Method included.
 (Hooks + Won't be deleted plugin correction) -> Automatic js into admin footer.